Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Introduction

-where $f_{\max}$ is the maximum allowed sampling rate.} In practice, the sampling rate constraint \eqref{eq_rate_constraint} is imposed when there is a need to reduce the cost (e.g., energy consumption) for the transmission, storage, and processing of the samples.
-Later on in the paper, the unconstrained problem with $f_{\max} = \infty$ will also be solved.
+where $f_{\max}$ is the maximum allowed sampling rate.
+In practice, the sampling rate constraint \eqref{eq_rate_constraint} is imposed when there is a need to reduce the cost (e.g., energy consumption) for the transmission, storage, and processing of the samples.